 Click the Paper Airplane button, and you’ll see 2 options.
 "Send flyers to organization" will send an email to the organization containing a PDF of all of the individual flyers.
 "Send flyer to each person" will send each person that has an email address in their Subject Data their own individual flyer.

 You can Download your flyers as a PDF file by clicking on the button to the left of the Paper Airplane.
-This will open a window where you can select who you’d like to send the flyers to, as well as some optional filters including Only Subjects With or Without Photos and Only Subjects With or Without Purchases, and Only Subjects That Have or Have Not Accessed Gallery.
+This will open a window where you can select who you’d like to send the flyers to, as well as some optional filters including Only Subjects With or Without Photos, Only Subjects With or Without Purchases, and Only Subjects That Have or Have Not Accessed Gallery.
 Then hit Next, hang tight while it loads, and a window will pop up for you to choose where to save the PDF on your computer.